Translation for Websites

-Fast forward 25 years, and I am being asked if we can put translation software onto websites and if we could then, as if by magic, have full multi-language websites.
+Fast forward 25 years, and I am being asked if we can use software to provide translation for websites and if we could then, as if by magic, have full multi-language websites.
 From a programming standpoint, it is not an overwhelming challenge to build a multi-language site.
 The challenge remains, however, in generating a good translation.

 The translators are good, therefore, as a personal tool if you are trying to figure out something you cannot read on a website.
-It will give you an idea of the intellectual thread that courses through those page and you will recognize that translations are flawed, but you will be happy to know something of what is written, but as a translation tool that the creators of websites offer up to their readers, it is not recommended.
+It will give you an idea of the intellectual thread that courses through those pages and you will recognize that translations are flawed, but you will be happy to know something of what is written.
+However, as a translation tool that the creators of websites offer up to their readers, it is not recommended.

 So, having a multilingual website is still essentially no different from having a multilingual anything.
 The Star Trek style universal translator has still not arrived on our virtual doorstep.
 You have to devote the resources, time and attention to have humans do all the translations and, if you want to impress anyone, you will have to do them well.

 So we are able to do a Chinese version of the Pei Partnership Architects website only because they have all the content in Chinese.
 And they already have the mechanisms in place to translate new material as it is added to the site going forward.